J&J Medical Connect

 • Select exclusion criteria: presence of distant metastasis and history of pelvic radiation; prior treatment with GnRH analog, antiandrogen, or both for >3 months prior to randomization; prior procedural or systemic treatment for prostate cancer; cytochrome P450 17 (CYP17) inhibitors, radiopharmaceutical agents, immunotherapy, or any investigational agent; prior treatment with systemic glucocorticoids ≤4 weeks prior to randomization or is expected to require long-term use of corticosteroids during the study; and history of seizure

-• Primary endpoint: MFS
+• Primary endpoint: Metastasis-free survival (MFS)

 • Key secondary endpoints: event-free survival (EFS), time to PSA progression, and overall survival (OS)